ABOUT BERRINGA

 We are also committed to research

-The world's leading scientists to assist with education, research, and product validation.
+and development with The world's leading scientists to assist with education, research, and product validation.

 If you really want to know more about the science behind honey,